jasonkneen/langflow/README.md

 We welcome contributions from developers of all levels.
 If you'd like to contribute, please check our [contributing guidelines](./CONTRIBUTING.md) and help make Langflow more accessible.

+## 📚 Documentation

+For detailed information on how to use Langflow, refer to the [Langflow Documentation](https://docs.langflow.org).

+### Prompt Guide for LLMs

+For a detailed guide on how to build JSON files for Langflow components using prompts, refer to the [Prompt Guide for LLMs](https://docs.langflow.org/prompt-guide).

 ---

 [![Star History Chart](https://api.star-history.com/svg?repos=langflow-ai/langflow&type=Timeline)](https://star-history.com/#langflow-ai/langflow&Date)